Convergences of looptrees coded by excursions: Tree, looptree, and vernation tree coded by an excursion

 \begin{lemma} Let $s,t\in[0,1]$.
 If $s\leq t$, then it holds that $\inf_{[s\wedge t,t]}f=\inf_{[s,t]}f$ and \end{lemma}

 \begin{proof} If $r\leq s$ and $r\preceq t$, then $f(r-)\leq\inf_{[r,t]}f\leq\inf_{[r,s]}f$, and so $r\preceq s$.
 Thus, $r\preceq s\wedge t$.
 Conversely, if $r\preceq s\wedge t$, then $r\leq s$ and $r\preceq t$.
 So, we have shown $s\wedge t=\sup\{r\leq s\ :\ r\preceq t\}$.
 In particular, if $s\wedge t<r\leq s$, then we cannot have $r\preceq t$.
-It follows that for all $r\in(s\wedge t,s]$, it holds Since $f$ is c\`adl\`ag, this leads to $\inf_{[r,s]}f>\inf_{[r,t]}f$.
+It follows that for all $r\in(s\wedge t,s]$, it holds $f(r)\geq f(r-)>\inf_{[r,t]}f.$ Since $f$ is c\`adl\`ag, this leads to $\inf_{[r,s]}f>\inf_{[r,t]}f$.
 Hence, $\inf_{[r,t]}f=\inf_{[s,t]}f$ for all $r\in(s\wedge t,s]$ and we end the proof by making $r$ tend towards $s\wedge t$. \end{proof}

-As same as in \cite{curien2014}, we define a quantity $x_s^t$ which will represent the relative position of the ancestor of $t$ on the loop containing $s$ on the looptree associated with $f$, when $s\preceq t$.
-For all $s,t\in[0,1]$, we set
+For $s,t\in[0,1]$, recall from (\ref{delta_x}) the quantity $x_s^t$ that represents, when $s\preceq t$, the relative position of the ancestor of $t$ on the loop associated with $s$.
+This interpretation is justified by the following lemma, linking the genealogy and the $x_s^t$.